rondered/yarn-react-monorepo/README.md

-# pnpm-react-monorepo
+# yarn-react-monorepo
-PNPM React monorepo with Typescript and Craco configuration for shared react components.
+Yarn React monorepo with Typescript and Craco configuration for shared react components for web and React Native.